 Water well after planting bulbs, then allow Amethyst hyacinths to dry out slightly between watering.
 Be careful not to overwater, as these hyacinth plants don’t tolerate soggy soil and may rot or mold.

 Bulbs can be left in the ground for the winter in most climates, but Amethyst hyacinths require a chilling period.
-If you live where winters exceed 60 F. (15 C.), dig the hyacinth bulbs and store them in the refrigerator or other cool, dry location during the winter, then replant them in spring.
+If you live where winters exceed 60 degrees F. (15 C.), dig the hyacinth bulbs and store them in the refrigerator or other cool, dry location during the winter, then replant them in spring.

 Cover Amethyst hyacinth bulbs with a protective layer of mulch if you live north of USDA planting zone 5.